 I have spent two decades advising leaders and policymakers on issues related to the healthcare financing and care delivery needs of seniors, vulnerable populations, veterans, and military families.
 I am the Policy Research Director for a healthcare policy consulting firm, where I also lead business development efforts and strategy for this Federally-qualified small business.
 I earned my Doctor of Public Health in health policy from the George Washington University and a Master of Public Health in epidemiology from the University of Alabama at Birmingham.

-Allison is a passionate advocate for women and families.
-She currently serves on the Women’s Leadership Council of the United Way of Central Ohio, is the creator of the Girls Who Lead after-school program, and is an advocate and guest writer for the Ohio Women’s Public Policy Network.
-She regularly writes about the impact of federal and state policy on the health and economic security of Ohio’s families and communities.
+I am a passionate advocate for women and families.
+I currently serve on the Women’s Leadership Council of the United Way of Central Ohio, am the creator of the Girls Who Lead after-school program, and work as an advocate and guest writer for the Ohio Women’s Public Policy Network.
+I regularly write about the impact of federal and state policy on the health and economic security of Ohio’s families and communities.

-As a Veteran’s wife and former military spouse, Allison is deeply committed to public service and to this district.
-She is a member of the Upper Arlington Rotary Club, a member of Leadership Upper Arlington, and an active volunteer in her children’s local public schools and youth sports leagues.
+As a former military spouse, I am deeply committed to public service and to this district.
+I am a member of the Upper Arlington Rotary Club, a graduate of Leadership Upper Arlington, regularly volunteer with Meals on Wheels, and am actively involved in my children’s local public schools and youth sports leagues.